PaddlePaddle/book/06.label_semantic_roles/README.en.md

     input_tmp = [mix_hidden, lstm]
 ```

-- We will concatenate the output of top LSTM unit with it's input, and project into a hidden layer.
-Then put a fully connected layer on top of it to get the final vector representation.
+- We will concatenate the output of the top LSTM unit with its input, and project the result into a hidden layer.
+Then, we put a fully connected layer on top to get the final feature vector representation.

  ```python
  feature_out = paddle.layer.mixed(